 The United States District Court for the Eastern District of Virginia recently heard the case Piron v.
 General Dynamics Information Technology Inc. wherein employees of the defendant, who were operating under the company’s Flexible Work Location policy, sued the company in a class-action suit after enduring mass layoffs without prior warning.
 The company countered, arguing that no such warning would be obligated as these employees did not co-work at a pinnacle “single site of employment.”

 Even before the pandemic struck, remote work existed for workers like bus drivers and railroad workers, whose job sites could be anywhere across the state.
 Regulation of the WARN Act for these workers contended that an employment site could be (1) their home base, (2) the location from which their work is assigned, or (3) the location to which they report.
 As in the case against General Dynamics Information Technology, courts are applying this regulation to modern workers’ options to work-from-home, or wherever else they choose.

 If you work at a private business, non-profit, or other non-government related organization that employs at least 100 other people, then you are entitled to a 60-days’ notice to forewarn any impending mass layoffs or facility closures.
 Whether you report from an office or your kitchen table, the WARN Act ensures that you are protected from sudden termination.

 Seek Legal Assistance Today

-If you were terminated in a mass layoff without warning, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you were terminated in a mass layoff without warning, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.